cs-uob/COMS10014/docs/revision.md

 ## Mock Exam

   Below is a mock exam which mimics the style and format of the December exam.
 All questions are multiple choice, where each question has exactly 1 correct answer.
-If you wish to try this in exam style conditions, note that calculators are **NOT** permitted and that you are permitted to use one double sided A4 sheet of handwritten notes.
+If you wish to try this in exam style conditions, note that calculators are **NOT** permitted and that you are permitted to use one double sided A4 sheet of notes (printed or handwritten).

   - [Mock exam](https://uob.sharepoint.com/:b:/r/teams/UnitTeams-COMS10014-2025-26-TB-1-A/Class%20Materials/Other/COMS10014-mock.pdf?csf=1&web=1&e=rhCpDj)